 To protect data between multiple networks, partitioning allows the switch resources to be divided to support more than one network without allowing switching between networks.
 Restricted switching allows the administrator to manage access on a port-by-port basis.
 Partitioned and restricted switching is enabled through the switch's firmware, which means a threat would have to physically access the switch to tamper with the settings.
-(See Appendix D: Secure Applications, on pg.
-30.)
+(See Appendix C: Secure Applications, pg.
+34.)